mahxwell/OpenLibraryV2/README.md

 `- Glassfish 5.0`

-Docker was also used for Applications version 2 deploiment.
+Docker was also used for Applications version 2 deployment.

 For more informations, please follow "Get started" point bellow